 - problem-solving skills

-- writing skills, for reports or grant proposals
+- presentation and writing skills for reports or grant proposals

 - maths and computer skills.

-- typically work regular business hours, but for some projects may need to work evenings and weekends
+- usually work regular business hours, but may need to work evenings and weekends

 - may travel locally and overseas to attend workshops and conferences.